 Bender did not hesitate an instant.
 “Get off at Dodge.
 One dollar, please.”

-The town was laid out by A. A. Robinson, chief engineer of the Atchison, Topeka & Santa Fe, and it was called for Colonel Richard I. Dodge, commander of the post at Fort Dodge and one of the founders of the place.
+Dodge City was laid out by A. A. Robinson, chief engineer of the Atchison, Topeka & Santa Fe Railroad, and it was called for Colonel Richard I. Dodge, commander of the post at Fort Dodge and one of the founders of the place.

 A second reason was that Dodge was the end of the long trail drive from Texas.
 Every year hundreds of thousands of longhorns were driven up from Texas by cowboys scarcely less wild than the hill steers they herded.
 The Great Plains country was being opened, and cattle were needed to stock a thousand ranches as well as to supply the government at Indian reservations.
 Scores of these trail herds were brought to Dodge for shipment, and after the long, dangerous, drive the punchers were keen to spend their money on such diversions as the town could offer.
 Out of sheer high spirits they liked to shoot up the town, to buck the tiger, to swagger from saloon to gambling hall, their persons garnished with revolvers, the spurs on their high-heeled boots jingling.
 In no spirit of malice, they wanted it distinctly understood that they owned the town.
 As one of them once put it, he was born high up on the Guadeloupe, raised on prickly pear, had palled with alligators and quarreled with grizzlies.